hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/SPRING.md

 - Deselection: `command`

 After positively and negatively selecting cells, you can view the DE genes/marker genes by clicking on the `enriched genes` on the left-hand side.

+**Share the link to this page with your client, and they can interactively play/view the data.**